Philanthropy, Systems and Change

 Tips and traps for systems change

-In March Emily Tow from the Tow Foundation visited Australia for a series of workshops around the report, sharing the Tow Foundation’s experience with systems change.
+In March 2020, Emily Tow from the Tow Foundation visited Australia for a series of workshops focused on the report, sharing the Tow Foundation’s experience with systems change.
 Teya Dusseldorp and Tessa Boyd-Caine joined her for the Sydney workshop to share their organisations examples of working with systems change.
 Emily shared some useful tips and traps below:

 “My hope is that our experience will encourage other foundations, no matter the size, to believe that they, too, can have a big impact on a social issue that may appear too daunting to tackle.
 The opportunity awaits for us all to be bold and use our unique role as philanthropists to spark, and even drive, large-scale social change.”
 Emily Tow, Tow Foundation.